#21 Collection20, Anderson Ranch 2017 ~ 8" x 10" ~ acrylic on canvas

 It is interesting and not surprising that I was naturally drawn to the paper airplane prompt.
 The fun and childlike quality appealed to me, it was interactive, you got to build it and then have fun flying it.
 Lastly, I loved the quote or written component of this prompt and those who know me, know I love my quotes.

 After the original airplane was made, a curator/artist suggested I make two smaller paper airplanes with the lyrics written on them, then to hike up to the top of a mountain and launch them off for each of my sons who were struggling at the time.
-Linda Geary artist/art educator [ California College of the Arts] overheard this conversation and encouraged me to document the process, so I made my first short film as I created small paper airplanes and hiked the Ute Trail in Aspen, CO to launch them in the name of love and healing.
-Painting has become so much more than paint and canvas.
-I experimented with which model paper airplane would fly, sending the test flights through the studio space and hanging the crashed planes from the studio ceiling.
+Painting became so much more than paint and canvas during my time at the arts center.
+Linda Geary artist/art educator [ California College of the Arts] overheard the idea and encouraged me to document the process, so I made my first short film as I created small paper airplanes and hiked the Ute Trail in Aspen, CO to launch them in the name of love and healing.
+Prior to the hike, I experimented with which model paper airplane flew best, sending them on test flights through the studio space and hanging the crashed planes from the studio ceiling.

 I use the airplane is a metaphor for oneself and emotional intelligence, being above a situation, seeing it in a different way with new perspective(s).
 “As I journey or fly through life, I enjoy the ease in which I can change my reactions to responses using my breath and new perspectives.
 Many times, when I am in flow, life is an easy graceful flight and other times resistance and fear manifest turbulence and delays on my flight through life.
 Good thing the paper airplane is resilient and I have a lot a paper in the case of a crash.”

-On the color palate I would say the dark blue or Payne’s Grey, my current color crush, represents a darkness or sadness.
+On the color palette I would say the dark blue or Payne’s Grey, my current color crush, represents a darkness or sadness.
 Gold represents light, both inner light or self and outer light - universal.
 The white represents peace and being present.
-All the variations these colors make represent contrast and the balancing act of our thoughts feelings and emotions.
+All the variations these colors make represent contrast and the balancing act of our thoughts, feelings and emotions.

 “Fly high - it’s what you were meant to do! “ - Love Courtney